U.S. toymaker doubles down in China despite rising costs, political tensions

-JIUJIANG, China/NEW YORK, July 2 (Reuters) - Hammered by tariffs, pandemic-fueled disruptions and rising costs, some global manufacturers are reducing their reliance on Chinese factories and moving assembly lines to Vietnam, Malaysia and other lower-cost countries, or even Japan.
+JIUJIANG, China/NEW YORK (Reuters) - Hammered by tariffs, pandemic-fueled disruptions and rising costs, some global manufacturers are reducing their reliance on Chinese factories and moving assembly lines to Vietnam, Malaysia and other lower-cost countries, or even Japan.

 But Ryan Gunnigle, the chief executive of Kids2, is swimming against that tide.
 The Atlanta-based maker of toys and infant products recently opened the first phase of a factory on the banks of the Yangtze river in central China at a cost of $20 million.